michaelaliotti/michaelaliotti.github.io/_posts/2022-10-31-on-improvement.md

 title: On improvement
 ---

-Sometimes the best time to stop is when you want to keep going.
-And sometimes the best time to keep going is when you want to stop.
+Sometimes the best way to improve is to stop when you want to keep going.
+And sometimes the best way to improve is to keep going when you want to stop.